LSSTDESC/BlendingToolKit/docs/source/tutorials.rst

   catalog = btk.catalog.CosmosCatalog.from_file(COSMOS_CATALOG_PATHS)
   sampling_function = btk.sampling_functions.DefaultSampling(stamp_size=stamp_size)

 We can now create the corresponding instance of ``DrawBlendsGenerator``.
-There is an important caveat here: as in the other tutorial, we use the Rubin survey.
+There is an important caveat here: as in the other tutorial, we use the LSST survey.
 However, the COSMOS data set only contains images and magnitudes from the f814w band; thus, when simulating images, the same magnitude is used to compute the galaxy fluxes across all bands.
 The section that follows explains how to get around this issue.

 .. jupyter-execute::

   draw_generator = btk.draw_blends.CosmosGenerator(
           catalog,
           sampling_function,
-          btk.survey.get_surveys("Rubin"),
+          btk.survey.get_surveys("LSST"),
           batch_size=batch_size,
           stamp_size=stamp_size,
           cpus=1,